jlikhuva/blog/posts/rmq.md

 |<!-- $\lg n$ --> <img style="transform: translateY(0.1em); background: white;" src="../svg/VfomraIoyi.svg">    | The first hybrid in this table| Sparse Table|<!-- $\left<O(n), O(\lg \lg n\right>$ --> <img style="transform: translateY(0.1em); background: white;" src="../svg/cUT7DO2po5.svg">|

 Below, we implement the first hybrid method

 ```rust
 /// WIP: The FourRussiansRMQ that uses the ScanningSolver
 /// for both the micro and a SparseTableSolver for the macro
 /// array along with a block size of lg (n)
 ```
 By this point we have a cool and quite efficient algorithm for the offline range min query problem.
 However, the title of the note did promise an `<O(n), O(1)>` solution.
-We discuss that in the next section with the caveat that the added constant factors that give us assymptotic constant query time may slow down the algorithm in practice.
+We discuss that in the next section with the caveat that the added constant factors that give us asymptotic constant query time may slow down the algorithm in practice.
 As noted [here](http://web.stanford.edu/class/archive/cs/cs166/cs166.1196/lectures/01/Small01.pdf), the preceding `<O(n), O(lg)>` hybrid solution outperforms the `<O(n), O(1)>` solution in practice.

-#### Cartesian Trees & The LCA-RMQ Equivalence
+### Cartesian Trees & The LCA-RMQ Equivalence

 To fully understand the upcoming `<O(n), O(1)>` solution, we need to to first get an intimate understanding of Cartesian Trees.
 They are largely responsible for the constant time lookup.
-In this section, we begin by discussing what cartesian trees are and how to efficently construct them.
+In this section, we begin by discussing what cartesian trees are and how to efficiently construct them.
 We then implement a cartesian tree.

-##### Cartesian Trees
+#### Cartesian Trees

 A cartesian tree is a derivative data structure.
 It is derived from an underlying array.
 More formally, the cartesian tree `T` of an array `A` is a min binary heap of the elements of `A` organized such that an in order traversal of the tree yields the original array.
 How can we construct such a tree given some input array?
 The main observations that will guide our construction will be the requirement that an in-order traversal must yield the array elements in their positional order, and the requirement that the tree be a min heap.
 During an in-order traversal, the right child is retrieved after both the parent and the left child -- consequently, the right-most node will be the last node retrieved.
-We can thus build the tree [incrementaly](https://www.notion.so/A-note-on-algorithmic-design-patterns-20e50d39c99945e3ad8dfb804177ab3f), adding each new element as the rightmost node of the tree.
+We can thus build the tree [incrementally](https://www.notion.so/A-note-on-algorithmic-design-patterns-20e50d39c99945e3ad8dfb804177ab3f), adding each new element as the rightmost node of the tree.

 More specifically,  we'll build the cartesian tree incrementally -- adding in elements in the order that they appear in the array.
 To add an element <!-- $\chi$ --> <img style="transform: translateY(0.1em); background: white;" src="../svg/EwDBYUim1S.svg">, we inspect the right spine of the tree starting with the right most node.
 We follow parent pointers until we find an element, <!-- $\psi$ --> <img style="transform: translateY(0.1em); background: white;" src="../svg/qPR3FOEHUn.svg">,  in the tree that is smaller than <!-- $\chi$ --> <img style="transform: translateY(0.1em); background: white;" src="../svg/EwDBYUim1S.svg">.
 We modify the tree, making <!-- $\chi$ --> <img style="transform: translateY(0.1em); background: white;" src="../svg/EwDBYUim1S.svg"> a right child of <!-- $\psi$ --> <img style="transform: translateY(0.1em); background: white;" src="../svg/qPR3FOEHUn.svg">.
 We also make the rest of the right subtree that is below <!-- $\chi$ --> <img style="transform: translateY(0.1em); background: white;" src="../svg/EwDBYUim1S.svg"> a left subtree of the new node.
 Traversing the right spine of tree from the right-most node can be done efficiently by keeping nodes on the right spine in a stack.
 That way, the rightmost node is always at the top of the stack.
 Below, we use this observation to implement a procedure for creating a cartesian tree from some array.

 ```rust
 /// As always, we use the `wrapped index pattern`
 ///